KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/introduction-getting_started/index.md

 kde-builder kirigami-tutorial
 ```

-In case you want to handle building and installation manually without kdesrc-build, you will need to specify the place where the program will be installed.
+In case you want to handle building and installation manually without kde-builder, you will need to specify the place where the program will be installed.
 To do that, we need to change directories to our `kirigami-tutorial/` folder in our terminal application of choice and run the following commands:

 ```bash
 cmake -B build/ -DCMAKE_INSTALL_PREFIX="~/.local"